Buy Jindal Stainless; target of Rs 100: Edelweiss

 Outlook

-Maintain ‘BUY’ with TP of INR100, implying an exit multiple of 5x FY20E EBITDA.
+We also believe that the CDR exit will allow further operating flexibility.
+Maintain ‘BUY’ with a target price of INR100, implying an exit multiple of 5x FY20E EBITDA.

 For all recommendations report, click here